ProjectOpenSea/opensea-js/README.md

 import * as Web3 from 'web3'
 import { OpenSeaPort, Network } from 'opensea-js'

-const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io')
+// This example provider won't let you make transactions, only read-only calls: const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io')

 const seaport = new OpenSeaPort(provider, {
   networkName: Network.Main
 })
 ```

+**NOTE:** Using the sample Infura provider above won't let you authorize transactions, which are needed when approving and trading assets and currency.
+To make transactions, you need a provider with a private key or mnemonic set.

+In a browser with web3 or [MetaMask](https://metamask.io/), you can use `window.ethereum` or `window.web3.currentProvider` to access the native provider.
+In a Node.js script, you can follow [this example](https://github.com/ProjectOpenSea/opensea-creatures/blob/master/scripts/sell.js) to use a custom mnemonic.

 ### Making Offers